 - make clear when different sources are being drawn upon

 - give credit to the authors of their sources

 - enable readers to find a copy of those sources, should they wish to do so

 Beyond these more high-minded reasons, clear and accurate referencing can:

 - help to convince a reader that a piece of work is credible

 Plagiarism & CollusionStudents at Edinburgh Napier are asked to approach their work with honesty and diligence.
 Academic integrity is a term which describes a manner of work characterised by dedication and acknowledging when the work of others has been drawn upon.
 Plagiarism, on the other hand, is defined at Edinburgh Napier as the:

-unacknowledged incorporation in a student’s work, either in an examination or assessment, of material derived from the work (published or unpublished) of another.
+'Unacknowledged incorporation in a student’s work, either in an examination or assessment, of material derived from the work (published or unpublished) of another.'

 This means that students should not use work from others and claim it as their own, whether in written work or in other formats, such as audio and video.
-Plagiarism is considered a breach of academic conduct regulations.
-This is a serious offence that is dealt with according to the University’s Academic Regulations.
+Plagiarism is considered a breach of academic integrity regulations.
+This is a serious offence that is dealt with according to the University’s Academic Intergrity Regulations.